KonstantinRiedl/CBOGlobalConvergenceAnalysis/README.md

     * CBOSchemeIntuition: Intuition that CBO behaves like a stochastic relaxation of gradient descent
     * CHSchemeIntuition: Intuition that CH behaves gradient-like
     * GDLangevinIntuition: Visualization of GD and Langevin dynamics

+EnergyBasedCBOtruncateddiffusionAnalysis
+* analyses: convergence and parameter analyses of CBOtruncateddiffusion
+    * CBOtruncateddiffusionDecayComparison_V_differentM.m: Comparison of the decay behavior of CBO with and without truncated diffusion for different parameters
+    * CBOtruncateddiffusionParameters_PhaseTransition.m: Phase transition diagrams for parameter analysis
+* CBOtruncateddiffusion: code of CBOtruncateddiffusion optimizer
+    * CBOtruncateddiffusion.m: CBOtruncateddiffusion optimizer
+    * CBOtruncateddiffusion_update.m: one CBOtruncateddiffusion step

 Example_NN: machine learning experiments with CBO and CBOMemoryGradient as optimization methods for training
 * architecture